-He rides across the battlefield, spear at the ready only for the dragon to turn at the last second and shoot a giant spout of flame at him.
+He rides valiantly across the battlefield, spear at the ready only for the dragon to turn at the last second and shoot a giant spout of flame at him.
 Luckily, someone (presumably Bronn) rugby tackled Jaime away from certain death and into the water where they sank… and sank… and sank to the bottom of the lake.

 There’s just one tiny problem – if you didn’t spot it from the above two paragraphs, here’s the whole ten-minute battle (before Youtube takes it down!)

-Yes, this may be nitpicky of me, but Daenerys and her dragon were at the edge of the lake and they’ve shown us (less than ten seconds before) how deep the water is from the horse running through it – Bronn tackles Jaime into the lake and they sink at least twenty or thirty feet.
+Yes, this may be nitpicky of me, but the devil is in the detail.
+Daenerys and her dragon were at the edge of the lake and they’ve shown us (less than ten seconds before) how deep the water is from the horse running through it – Bronn tackles Jaime into the lake and they sink at least twenty or thirty metres into the depths of the lake.

 Thing is, my young padawan writers, that’s not how bodies of water work – lakes start off shallow and get deeper towards the middle.

-Jaime and Bronn would have landed in one to three feet of water but the writers needed an “Is Jamie Lannister dead?” cliffhanger so they changed the rules of physics to suit.
+Jaime and Bronn would have landed in one to three feet of water but the writers needed an “Is Jamie Lannister dead?” cliffhanger so they CHANGED THE FUCKING RULES OF PHYSICS to suit their script.

 I’m sure I’m not the only one to notice – I’m sure you did too, but your brain maybe chose to overlook it and that’s why I’m here.

 If you need to create a scene, change the geography of your world around it to suit, not the laws of physics.
 After all, it’s your world and you can do what you want with it.
 But nowhere (unless you’ve specifically shown that universal laws don’t apply to lakes in your world!)

 Game of Thrones continues Sunday, 13th August on HBO (if they don’t lose it to hackers again!)